snowflake99/ExpenseManager/README.md

 # Expense Manager

+Keeping a balanced budget can help you stay on track and sleep better at night.
+But if your money-management system requires sifting through piles of receipts and retrieving cash from various pockets and purses, it’s time to reconsider your approach.
+With Expense Manager, you can put away the paperwork and get a better understanding of your daily, weekly, monthly and annual spending habits.
 Expense Manager is a simple web based interface to manage all your expenses online on a LAMP stack.

 # Features